 If you’re knitting an Afterthought Heel, skip past this section and continue on to the leg of your sock.
 If you’re knitting a FLK heel.
 This is where that happens.

 Some people are terrified of cutting into their yarn – and understandably so.
-I took a video of my first cut-in heel, just so if I royal jacked it up, I’d have video evidence.
 It is an adrenaline rush, for sure, but once you’re past the first one, you’ll be good to go. 😂

 Nothing to see here… just more knit, knit, knitting!
 Knit that baby until you reach the desired length.
 I shoot for around 5″ from the heel before starting the cuff, but it is entirely up to the person knitting and/or wearing them.
 Time for another Netflix binge.